HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/responseHeaderForceType.md

 If the PDF is being served from a backend IBM WebSphere Application Server (Digital Experience Server) instead, using FilesMatch is not applicable.

-In that case, it is needed to force a specific content type in the HTTP Server or it is possible to set a header for a WebSphere response.
+In that case, you will need to force a specific content type in the HTTP Server or you can set a header for a WebSphere response.
 That can only be done using the Location Stanzas:

 ```xml
 <LocationMatch "\.(?i:pdf)$">